genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 3. **Toplevel sequence or primary assembly**

-- Toplevel sequence

-  As a rule, toplevel reference genomes contain all chromosomes, sequence regions not assembled into chromosomes and padded haplotype/patch regions.
+- **Toplevel** reference genomes contain all chromosomes, sequence regions not assembled into chromosomes and padded haplotype/patch regions.

-- Primary assembly

-  Primary assembly genomes contain all toplevel sequence region excluding haplotypes and patches.
+- **Primary assembly** genomes contain all toplevel sequence region excluding haplotypes and patches.

 We are strongly recommend to use primary assembly reference genomes, since they